How to choose a carpet

 How to buy a carpet

-From picking out samples to getting your carpet fitted, Which? guides you through the steps to buying a carpet.
+From picking out samples to getting your carpet fitted, Which? guides you through the steps of buying a carpet.

 We explain how to find a carpet fitter, why it’s wise to get an itemised bill and why you really do need underlay.

-Scroll down to read our six-step guide to getting a new carpet installed.
+Scroll down to read our seven-step guide to getting a new carpet installed.
 In this guide you’ll also find:

-Once you've narrowed down the colour and type of carpet you want, order some samples so that you can get a feel for the different options and see how they look in the lighting conditions in your home.
+If you've narrowed down the colour and type of carpet you want, get some samples so that you can get a feel for the different options and see how they look in the lighting conditions in your home.

-You can order these from most retailers online, or visit a showroom to narrow down your choices in person.
+You can ask for these when visiting your carpet retailer or can order them online to be sent to you.
 Whichever route you choose, don’t rely on how carpet looks in pictures or even in the store.

 Underlay helps carpet sit properly and wear evenly, and makes sure that it lasts as long as it can.
 It can also improve the way the carpet feels when you walk on it and increase heat and sound insulation.